Iran nuclear deal talks: Top diplomats meet in Vienna | DW | 06.04.2021

 The remaining signatories to the 2015 Iran nuclear dealwere meeting on Tuesday in Vienna for the first round of talks since US President Joe Biden took office.
 A US delegation was taking part indirectly.

-Diplomats from Russia, China, France, Britain and Germany were set to join their Iranian counterparts for consultations that aim to pave the way for Washington's return to the Joint Comprehensive Plan of Action (JCPOA).
+Diplomats from Russia, China, France, Britain and Germany were joining their Iranian counterparts for consultations that aim to pave the way for Washington's return to the Joint Comprehensive Plan of Action (JCPOA).

 Tehran said before the meeting that there would be no direct contact between Iranian and US diplomats as the latter is no longer a signatory of the deal — but they will be kept up-to-date as the talks progress.